andersnylund/master-thesis/notes/possible-references.md

 - Can you Trust a Single Data Source Exploratory Software Engineering Case Study?
 (Bratthall and Jorgensen 2002)
 - An Empirical Study of the Complex Relationships between Requirements Engineering Processes and Other Processes that Lead to Payoffs in Productivity, Quality, and Risk Management (Damian and Chisan 2006)
 - Grounded Theory Research: Porcedures, Canons and Evaluative Criteria http://www.zfs-online.org/index.php/zfs/article/viewFile/27
+- Grounded theory in software engineering research: a critical review and guidelines

 ## Interviews